GaneshPhapale/kubernetes-tekton-cicd/README.md

     NOTE: You need to create secret with command line like shown in above or use dockerhub-credential.yaml to create seceret.
 Use on both of them.

-    NOTE: You need to replace your given secret name in pipeline service account in "service-account.yaml" file.
+    NOTE: You need to replace your given secret name in pipeline service account in "service-account.yaml" file and under the imagrPullSecrets parameter in "deploy.yaml" file which is under thr src folder.

     Here  --from-file option is path to docker configuration file.
 The default path is: /root/.docker/config.json